+Advanced

+Principles of Risk

+and Governance

+APRG01-7

-Advanced Principles of Risk and Governance APRG01-7 The module is a continuation of the important conceptual topics covered in previous risk and governance modules.
-Students will be required to apply an advanced level of understanding of key risk governance principles to complex real-world scenarios.
-Additional requirements relating to corporate citizenship responsibility and the associated risks and frameworks are addressed.
+The module is a continuation which builds on the important conceptual topics covered in previous risk and governance modules.
+In this module, students will be required to apply an advanced level of understanding of key risk governance principles to complex real-world scenarios.
+Increasing requirements around corporate citizenship responsibility and the associated risks and frameworks are addressed.
 Application of learning within this module is closely aligned with the impact of technology on the business landscape.
 LFRG01-7 is a prerequisite for this module.